 You need considerable time and effort to manage it.
 It's not wise to make that kind of investment just for a test-drive in inbound marketing.
-While there is a 30-day free trial, it’s only intended to give you a feel for the platform, not generate tons of leads.
+While there are free versions, they're really only intended to give you a feel for the platform, not necessarily generate tons of leads.

 Whether you take things on yourself or enlist the help of an agency to provide HubSpot services, you'll need a solid plan for putting the platform to good use.

 Getting HubSpot Basics Down

 - How many additional visitors are you planning to get every month?

 - How many new leads are you expecting to generate?

 - What is the improvement in conversion rates that you are looking at?

 - How much additional sales and profit is all this going to result in?

 These are basic questions to help you determine a reasonable benchmark, but they are not the only questions you need to ask.